lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/2-efs.md

 - **Infrequently Accessed**: For files not frequently accessed

-## Comparison with EBS
+## EFS vs. EBS

 ### EBS

-- Volumes attach to EC2 instances
+- EBS are volumes attach to EC2 instances
-- An Amazon EBS volume stores data in a single Availability Zone.
+- An Amazon EBS volume stores data in a single AZ.
-- To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume must reside within the same Availability Zone.
+- EC2 instance and the EBS volume must reside within the same AZ.

 ### EFS

-- Amazon EFS is a regional service.
-It stores data in and across **multiple** Availability Zones.
+- EFS stores data in and across **multiple** AZs.
-- The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
-Additionally, on-premises servers can access Amazon EFS using AWS Direct Connect.
+- The duplicate storage enables you to access data concurrently from all the AZs in the Region where a file system is located.
+- On-premises servers can access Amazon EFS using **AWS Direct Connect**.